-Great practitioners stay on top of the trends that affect their clients’ businesses.
+Great practitioners stay on top of the accounting trends that affect their clients’ businesses.
 They work to understand emerging pain points before they impact their clients.
 This is especially important in the SMB market.
 Changes often happen quickly and it's best to prepare your clients.

 The following trends should be on your radar in 2017.
 They are opportunities for proactive advisors to deliver helpful advice.